yunglads/Portfolio/README.md

-# Aladdin Vicuna's Online Design Portfolio
+# Aladdin Vicuna Game Designer

 ## About me
 Hello and welcome to my page!
 My name is Aladdin Vicuna.
 I am a Game Designer/Developer and a Full Sail University alumni.
 I graduated on October 4th, 2019, with a BS in Game Design.
 During my time at Full Sail I've learned a lot about the gaming industry and gaming as a whole.
 I have always loved the idea of creating video games and with the help of Full Sail, I am able to pursue my dreams of making my game ideas come to life.